How to Use Multiple Excel Formulas in One Cell (with Easy Steps)

 Inserting First Formula to Use Multiple Excel Formulas in One Cell

-Step 3: Utilizing Ampersand Operator
+Step 3 – Utilizing the Ampersand Operator

-If we want to combine or apply the separate Excel formulas in one cell, That is why we use the Ampersand operator to put multiple formulas in one cell.
+If we want to combine or apply separate Excel formulas in one cell, use the Ampersand operator to put multiple formulas in one cell.
+We’ll use the Ampersand operator at the last position of the first SUM formula to add another formula in the same cell.

 Utilizing Ampersand Operator to Use Multiple Excel Formulas in One Cell

-Step 4: Inserting Second Formula
+Step 4 – Inserting the Second Formula

 ="Total Sales = "&SUM(C5:C12)&", "&"Average Sales = "&AVERAGE(C5:C12)